mjbradvica/MediatorBuddy/README.md

 }
 ```

-The envelope class has dozens of methods available that should cover most, if not all possible error situations in your application.
+The envelope class has dozens of methods available that should cover most-if not all-possible error situations in your application.

 ### Detailed Usage for Handlers and Requests

 #### Custom Envelopes

-If you wish to create your implementation of the [IEnvelope](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/IEnvelope.cs) interface, these are the properties you would implement.
+If you wish to create your implementation of the [IEnvelope](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/IEnvelope.cs) interface, these are the properties you would implement:

 ```csharp
 public interface IEnvelope<out TResponse>